 All SWUEs triggered noticeable peaks of biomass for most PFGs (Figure 1 and Figure S4 in Supplemental Information).
-The pico-nanophytoplankton biomass was dominated in both stratification regimes by Rednano cells, followed by Orgnano, Orgpico-pro, Redpicoeuk, and Redpicopro cells (Table S4 in Supplemental Information).
-Orgnano exceeded their median bloom biomass during one-third of the SWUEs (Table S5 in Supplemental Information).
+The pico-nanophytoplankton biomass was dominated in both stratification regimes by Rednano cells, followed by Orgnano, Orgpico-pro, Redpicoeuk, and Redpicopro cells (Table S2 in Supplemental Information).
+Orgnano exceeded their median bloom biomass during one-third of the SWUEs.
 Similarly, more than half of the Orgpicopro and Rednano peaks went over their median bloom values.
 Finally, Redpicoeuk and Redpicopro biomass peak values were higher than their median bloom values in 4/5 SWUEs and all SWUEs, respectively.

-In terms of abundance, the SWUEs generated peaks for most PFGs (Figure S5 in Supplemental Information).
-Over the whole series, the most abundant PFGs were the Orgpicopro, followed by the Redpicopro, Redpicoeuk, Rednano, and Orgnano cells (Table S6 in Supplemental Information).
-Near the half of Orgnano and Orgpicopro SWUE abundance peaks exceeded their median bloom abundances (Table S7 in Supplemental Information).
+In terms of abundance, the SWUEs generated peaks for most PFGs (Figure S5 in Supplemental Material).
+Over the whole series, the most abundant PFGs were the Orgpicopro, followed by the Redpicopro, Redpicoeuk, Rednano, and Orgnano cells (Table S3 in Supplemental Information).
+Near the half of Orgnano and Orgpicopro SWUE abundance peaks exceeded their median bloom abundances.
 Besides, more than 4/5 of SWUEs saw Rednano, Redpicoeuk and Redpicopro abundances go higher than their respective median abundances during the spring bloom.